pro7357/chatpaste/README.md

 ChatPaste is a Chrome extension send chat logs from ChatGPT to terminal stdout.
 I butchered tomnomnom's webpaste and remake it into ChatPaste with the help of ChatGPT.
 See ## Credits for more info.
 I don't have any plan for local server.
 Just keep using tomnomnom webpaste server.
-You can install it like these:
-`go install github.com/tomnomnom/hacks/webpaste@latest`

 ## Installation